nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Filter Field Visibility: `filter`

-Filter command allows you to toggle the visibility of person fields to allow you to hide fields that you are not interested in.
+Toggle the visibility of person fields to allow you to hide fields that you are not interested in.

 **Format**: `filter [-n] [-e] [-c] [-j] [-a] [-p] [-t] [-t]`

+* Flags in the filter command **do not need an argument**.
+* Only **flags that are indicated will be visible**.
+* Refer to the [Command Flags](#command-flags) section for all available command flags.

 ![Filter Command UI](images/UG_Filter%20Command.png)

-These are the available optional flags:

-- Name : `-n`
-- Email : `-e`
-- Company : `-c`
-- Job Title : `-j`
-- Address : `-a`
-- Phone Number : `-p`
-- Tag : `-t`
-- Remark : `-r`

-Flags in the filter command **do not need an argument** and **flags that are indicated will be visible**.

 **Examples**: